Audiogram: Measurement

-Audiograms and types of hearing loss

 "Conventional" pure tone audiometry (testing frequencies up to 8 kHz) is the basic measure of hearing status.
 For research purposes, or early diagnosis of age-related hearing loss, ultra-high frequency audiograms (up to 20 kHz), requiring special audiometer calibration and headphones, can be measured.

+Reading Audiograms

+Symbols

 Different symbols indicate which ear the response is from and what type of response it is.
 Results of air conduction audiometry (in which the signals are presented to the ear through headphones, which create vibrations in the air) are reported using circles for the right ear and Xs for the left ear.
+Air conduction audiometry tests the functioning of the outer and middle ears, including the eardrum.
 Results of bone conduction audiometry (in which signals are presented using a vibrator which creates vibrations in the temporal bones of the head in order to bypass the outer and middle ear and test the inner ear and auditory nerve alone) are reporting using brackets.
 The open edge of the bracket indicates the ear tested, with < or [ representing a right bone conduction threshold and > or ] representing a left bone conduction threshold.
-When colors are used on an audiogram, red indicates the right ear and blue indicates the left ear.
+When colors are used on an audiogram, red indicates the right ear and blue indicates the left ear.Masking can also be conducted during air and bone conduction testing to prevent the non-test ear from hearing the sound presented to the tested ear.
+For masked air conduction the symbols are a blue square for the left ear, and a red triangle for the right ear.
+For masked bone conduction, the symbols are a blue ] for the left ear, and a red [ for the right ear.

-In adults, normal hearing is typically defined as thresholds of 25 dB HL or better (lower).
-Thresholds of 30 dB HL and above indicate hearing loss.

-The configuration of thresholds on an audiogram can often help determine the cause(s) of the hearing loss.
-For example, aging typically leads to hearing thresholds which get poorer as test frequencies get higher.
-Noise induced hearing loss is typically characterized by a "notch" in the audiogram, with the poorest threshold occurring between 3000 and 6000 Hz (most often 4000 Hz) and better thresholds at lower and higher frequencies.
+Type, Degree, and Configuration

+Audiograms illustrate the type, degree, configuration, and symmetry of an individual’s hearing.